 …or What You Drink

-Many of us are guilty of self-medicating in the face of exhaustion.
+Many of us are guilty of self-medicating in the face of feeling tired all the time.
 But those quick fixes (think good ol’ Red Bull and bottomless cups of coffee) may be doing more harm than good.
 “Note how much [caffeine] you are consuming,” advises Karen Brennan, MSW.
 “Coffee increases your cortisol levels and puts stress on the adrenals.
 Caffeine can also contribute to mood and behavioral shifts.”
 She suggests Teeccino, a coffee substitute, as you gradually reduce your caffeine intake.

 It’s Time to Disconnect